Posted: January 24, 2022

 Even if you choose to keep buying produce from large-scale farms, you can offset your carbon emissions by becoming more environmentally friendly in other aspects of your life – like by walking or biking to work instead of driving.

 You’ll make the biggest impact if you try to reduce your carbon footprint in every area of your day-to-day- activities.
 And there are lots of everyday things that you can do to reduce yours, and add to a positive global impact.

-The best way to start reducing your carbon footprint is to figure out how big it is first and then decide on how much you’re willing to reduce it by.
+The best way to start reducing your carbon footprint is to figure out how big it is, and then decide how much you’re willing to reduce it by.
 But how can you keep track of your carbon footprint?

 An online carbon-footprint calculator is an easy way to find out how big your carbon footprint is.

 There are many free versions online.
-Take a look at the World Wildlife Fund’s carbon-footprint calculator here, and calculate your footprint today!
+Take a look at the World Wildlife Fund’s carbon-footprint calculator here – try calculating your footprint now!

-As soon as I had calculated my carbon footprint, I was taken aback by how high it was, but fired up to start making some positive changes.
+Once you’ve calculated your carbon footprint, you might be taken aback by how high it is, but fired up to start making some positive changes.